 Workman regularly explores the market for specialists in the delivery of healthier workplaces, for the wellbeing of occupiers.

-Here, we present just a few of our most innovative partners, each of which have developed enviable reputations for going above and beyond in the quest for health and wellbeing in the built environment.
+Here, we present just a few of our most innovative partners, each of which has developed an enviable reputation for going above and beyond in the quest for achieving ESG goals through improving health and wellbeing in the built environment.

 Indoor air quality (IAQ) is becoming an increasing concern for occupiers and their employees, as well as UK government.
 As demand for mandatory reporting grows, it will inevitably lead to increased pressure for building owners, developers, and occupiers to improve the IAQ in their spaces.
 If employees can see they’re being exposed to high levels of pollutants, they are likely to demand solutions, to ensure they are working in a healthy space.